GourangNagar/askZAI/README.md

 - **Multi-Tenant FastAPI Backend:** A highly concurrent **FastAPI** server using secure **JWT-based authentication** and **Bcrypt** hashing.
 - **Serverless Cloud Deployment:** The React frontend is deployed globally via **Vercel**, the FastAPI backend is hosted on **Render**, and all persistent data is securely stored in a scalable **Supabase PostgreSQL** database.

+### ⚡ UX & Performance Engineering (The Struggle for "0ms")
+Building a web app was easy; making it feel indistinguishable from a native iOS app was the real challenge.
+- **Zero-Unmount Tab Switching:** Standard React Router destroyed components on tab switch, wiping chat history and causing painful database re-fetches.
+Zai mounts all tabs concurrently and uses CSS visibility to instantly slide them in and out, achieving true `0ms` latency tab switching.
+- **Optimistic UI:** To combat network latency, all edits and deletions instantly update the UI locally before the server responds, resulting in a buttery-smooth, frictionless experience.
+- **Persistent Local Caching:** Chat history is stored in the browser's `localStorage`, ensuring that even if the app is force-quit, the conversation memory survives.
+- **Silent Background Sync:** When returning from an iOS shortcut, the app detects the visibility change and silently fetches new data in the background without intrusive loading spinners.
+- **Bulletproof Backend Sanitization:** Attempting to handle "Income vs Expense" through negative math hacks on the frontend corrupted charts and broke UX.
+The Python backend now mathematically sanitizes all inputs and uses semantic keyword scanning (e.g., `Salary`, `Dividend`) to forcefully and invisibly categorize incomes correctly.

 ---

 ## 🚀 How to Use Zai